Our associated organisations

 Barcelona Free Software is an organization which aims to unite the local Free Software community and spread Free Software values in Barcelona.
 They started in 2014 and since have met several times to discuss and celebrate different aspects of Free Culture ranging from Wikipedia and OSM to Clang.
 Their goal is to: Make sure the community is aware of local developments and teams; make sure there is someone to back Free Software locally by either becoming the contact or reaching to the right interlocutor if it is out of our scope; spread Free Software in Barcelona.

-Fundația Ceata è una fondazione romena per i programmi liberi e la cultura libera, in linea con la filosofia di programmi liberi del progetto GNU.
-Ha sede a Bucharest e ha squadre locali nella distretto di Cluj e nella Repubblica Moldova.
-Ceata ("la banda" in romeno) ha iniziato come gruppo informale nel giugno 2008, ed è diventata una fondazione nel febbraio 2013.
-Fin dagli inizi è stata molto coinvolto nella attivismo di programmi liberi, nell'organizzazione di eventi per la libertà digitale e nella sviluppo di programmi liberi e opere culturali liberi.
+Fundația Ceata è una fondazione romena per i programmi e la cultura libera, in linea con la filosofia di programmi liberi del progetto GNU.
+Ha sede a Bucarest e ha squadre locali nella distretto di Cluj e nella Repubblica Moldova.
+Ceata ("la banda" in romeno) ha iniziato come gruppo informale nel giugno 2008 ed è diventata una fondazione nel febbraio 2013.
+Fin dagli inizi è stata molto coinvolta nell'attivismo del Software Libero, nell'organizzazione di eventi per la libertà digitale e nello sviluppo di programmi e opere culturali Liberi.

 Dyne.org is a non-profit think/do tank with more than 10 years of expertise in developing Free Software tools and narratives for community empowerment.

 The FFII is a not-for-profit association registered in twenty European countries, dedicated to the development of information goods for the public benefit, based on copyright, free competition and open standards.
 More than 850 members, 3,500 companies and 100,000 supporters have entrusted the FFII to act as their voice in public policy questions concerning exclusion rights (intellectual property) in data processing.